awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/get-started-exercise.md

 ### Create and Run the Application \(AWS CLI\)<a name="get-started-exercise-7-cli"></a>

 In this section, you use the AWS CLI to create and run the Kinesis Data Analytics application\.
-Kinesis Data Analytics for Java Applications uses the `kinesisanalyticsv2` AWS CLI command to create and interact with Kinesis Data Analytics applications\.
+Kinesis Data Analytics for Flink Applications uses the `kinesisanalyticsv2` AWS CLI command to create and interact with Kinesis Data Analytics applications\.

 #### Create a Permissions Policy<a name="get-started-exercise-7-cli-policy"></a>